 A windowsill with plenty of light, or perhaps in a porch or conservatory, with a temperature around 18C during the day and 15C at night.

-Best Tomatoes for Windowsill Growing
+Best Varieties for Windowsill Growing

 - Heartbreaker Vita F1